axiezai/pipetography/README.md

      - `sudo singularity build {image_file_name}.sif singularity.def`

  - OR pull the built singularity image from cloud library:
-    - `singularity pull --arch amd64 library://axiezai/pipetography/pipetography:0.3.6`
+    - `singularity pull --arch amd64 library://axiezai/pipetography/pipetography:0.3.7`

  - To run interactively or as a job execution, you will need a few flags:
      - `-e -c` flags for a clean environnment upon container start
      - `-B` to bind your data & code directories.
      - Example: `singularity shell -e -c -B <BIDS_DIR>:<SINGULARITY_BIDS_DIR> {Path to singularity .sif}`

+### Docker:

+ - Docker often encounters permission problems on HPC resources, using the docker container is only recommended if you have `sudo` permissions to the machine.
+ - `docker pull axiezai/pipetography:0.3.7`

-#### Creating your own environment and install `pipetography` as a Python module:
+### Creating your own environment and install `pipetography` as a Python module:

 `pip install pipetography`